 Rice Potatoes

-For the best texture use a potato ricer to break up the potatoes into a large bowl.
+For the best texture use a potato ricer to break up the potatoes into a large mixing bowl.
+(You can then use it again time to make this Potato Gnocchi!)

 Additionally, you can pulse the potatoes in a food processor.
-Just do not purée as you will end up with runny potatoes that won’t work well for piping!
+Just do not purée as you will end up with runny potatoes that won’t work well for piping those decorative swirls!

 Mix with Eggs